sebastienlapierre/oio-docs/doc/arch-design/source/conscience.rst

 The usable metrics can really be anything, but most commonly used are:
 CPU idle, IO wait, available storage on a volume.

+Note that services with low score (at least 1) can still be selected in the case when no high score service matches location constraints required by a service pool.